OMGer-YTW/OMGer-YTW/README.md

 Hi, I’m YTW

-I got my master degree in Industrial Engineering and Management from National Chiao Tung University (NCTU) in Taiwan.
+My major is Industrial Engineering and Management.

-Solid foundation in mathematical programming to do problem-solving and decision-making.
+I have solid foundation in mathematical programming to do problem-solving and decision-making.

 - Professional courses :